 We have sent an invitation email to all the members you have listed in the subscription.
 Please remember that the members’ email you submitted MUST be the same used in their Arduino ID.

-If your students are younger than 14, click on HERE IS THE SOLUTION FOR MINORS, and follow the instructions to have them create an Arduino ID without accessing their emails.
+If your students cannot receive emails, click on HERE IS THE SOLUTION, and follow the instructions to have them create an Arduino ID without accessing their emails.

 You can now select SEE YOUR PLAN to access your subscription settings.

 Your plan has a few settings available: Members, Teams, Billing, and School Information.

 How do I add a member after I have subscribed to a plan?